rongweiji/rongweiji.github.io/_posts/2025-10-10-Reproduce-Learned-Localization-with-GICP-Registration.md

 I also compare the relatition between offset distance with the fill rate
 ![Compare 2 dataset of fill rate](/img/fillment%20rate%20statics.png)
 Fig5.
 Bigger range of the data contains the lower fill rate, hard for represent the geomertry feature in model learning.

+## 4 Challengings

+- Pre-procssing about the GICP, GICP perform good for registration different data which can be align with eachother .